provonet/archible/README.md

 - During the playbook run you will be prompted for the root password of the new installation

-- After the run  is finished you can reboot the new installation and the installation will and log in with the given root password.
+- After the run  is finished you can reboot the new installation and log in with the given root password.

 Author Information